 Student Conduct in Examination Rooms

-The Candidate Guide to Exams is designed to help you to understand examinations at the University of Cumbria.
-Please take time to read it and the Student Conduct in Examination Room guide prior to your examinations.
+The Candidate Guide to Examinations is designed to help you to understand examinations at the University of Cumbria.
+Please take time to read it and the guide prior to your examinations.

 - You must arrive at the exam room at least 20 minutes before the start of your exam.